The Wizard of Mars: Production

 David L. Hewitt had previously co-written the screenplay of The Time Travelers and had turned a 33-minute-long Monsters Crash the Pajama Party into part of an interactive stage show.
 Hewitt met a group of vending machine operators who wanted to produce films with Hewitt convincing them that science fiction had potential.
-Their company American General Pictures' first full-length film The Wizard of Mars was made using an optical printer for special effects and was filmed for $33,000 in Great Basin National Park and Fallon, Nevada.
+Their company American General Pictures' first full-length film The Wizard of Mars was made using an optical printer for special effects and parts were filmed for $33,000 in Great Basin National Park and Fallon, Nevada.
 The mask of the title character was made by Don Post and reused in Space Probe Taurus.
 Jerry Rannow claims the producer of the film still owes him $500.

 The film was first acquired for television viewing with the film cut to 78 minutes.
 Hewitt reacquired the work for a stage show presentation with a variety of special effects used on the audience.

+Eve Bernhardt, the sole actress in the film, once said that her co-star Gentry wanted an intimate relationship with her during the filming.

 Retitlings

 In the early 1980s, the film was released on videotape under its original title, by NTA Home Video (an imprint of Republic Pictures).
 It was released as Horrors of the Red Planet in 1988 by Genesis Home Video and later by Burbank Video and Star Classics Home Video.
-The latter two editions topped the cast list (as given on the cover) with Lon Chaney, Jr., who did not appear in this film but did appear in Hewitt's Doctor Terror's Gallery of Horrors with Carradine, Gentry, and McGee.
+The latter two editions topped the cast list (as given on the cover) with Lon Chaney Jr., who did not appear in this film but did appear in Hewitt's Doctor Terror's Gallery of Horrors with Carradine, Gentry, and McGee.
 Also in the early 1980s, Regal Video Inc. released both of these films in identical packaging under the title Alien Massacre.
 Both films were retitled on-screen, which left Carradine's screen credit "John Carradine as" just before the title, incomplete.